 The original D.H.
-Hill Library in what is now Brooks Hall was built by Hobart Brown Upjohn and named for Daniel Harvey Hill, Professor of English when NC State first opened.
+Hill Jr. Library (in what later became Brooks Hall) was designed by Hobart Brown Upjohn and named for Daniel Harvey Hill, Jr., the first faculty member to oversee the library.

 The first Ph.D. is conferred; Jesse Mowry receives the degree in the field of Rural Sociology.

 The original D.H.
 Hill Jr. Library is dedicated (this building later became Brooks Hall).
 The contents of the library had been moved into the building the previous autumn, marking the first time there was an entire building designated as the library.